 Don't think of video in a silo, but as part of an integrated campaign.
 Creating a video is just the tip of the iceberg.

-Tessa Barron Senior Director, Brand & Communications, ON24

-Myth #1:

-"Our product is complicated and we can't do it justice in a short video"

-Video should never be thought of in isolation.
+Senior Director, Brand & Communications, ON24 in a short video" Video should never be thought of in isolation.
 Instead, think about your customers' journey.
 You don't need to tell them everything about your company and its products or services at any point; you just need to tell them enough to get them to the next step.
 Identify your message and decide on the best way of getting it across.
 If that's a video, it only needs to convey one message, so no single video has to explain everything you do.

-Myth #2:

-"Video is expensive"

-Video used to be big-budget, but costs are coming down all the time.
+"Our product is complicated and we can't do it justice REC Myth#2: "Video is expensive" Video used to be big-budget, but costs are coming down all the time.
 A promo clip shot on your phone can deliver great results if it's right for the audience and where they are in the purchase process.
 That's why it's more important than ever to think about video in terms of the customer journey, because cost is no longer the problem; effectiveness is.
 Too many companies spend all their money on one video, expecting it to do everything.
 As a result, it succeeds at nothing.
-It's not focused - and is probably too long.
+It's not focused - and is probably too long, because too much is stuffed into it - so people don't watch it all.
+They miss the call to action, and they don't click through.
+So while the video may not have been expensive in real terms, it's still a waste of money.
 Focusing on the customer journey solves this problem.
 Because the cost of video has plummeted, you can now afford to make a number of videos, each addressing one single point in the journey.
 That means they'll be more relevant, and because they're focused on conveying a single message, they can be shorter too.
 So people will be more likely to watch them all the way through to the call to action, and to take that action.

-When a business fails to understand they should be producing numerous videos they begin to place all the ROI criteria on one asset.
+66 77 When a business fails to understand they should be producing numerous videos they begin to place all the ROI criteria on one asset.
 That's a lot of pressure on that video - especially one that's too long because it's trying to do too much.
 When that video budget is spread across six assets, the chances of success increase significantly.
 Nathan Haines MD, Element 26

+We always start with the audience and the company's goals, and tackle those goals one at a time.
+Then we look at what channels the audience is active in, and discuss video ideas as part of an overall campaign.

+Jordan Hagan Video Strategist, StoryMe

+00:00:05:00

+Myth #1:

-Myth #3:
+REC Myth #3: